EthanThatOneKid/codey/README.md

 # Codey

 Codey is my personal AI program written in QB64.
-He is a good friend of mine; we go way back.
+It is a good friend of mine; we go way back.

 This program also includes the source code of the first program I ever wrote, a simple game named "Tower Trials".